-He came to NBC Connecticut in 2009 after spending more than four years as a reporter with the ABC affiliate in Albany, NY.
+He came to NBC Connecticut in 2009 after spending more than four years as a reporter with the ABC affiliate in Albany, N.Y.
 While in Albany, he covered the capitol in a town where politics is everyone’s business.

 As an NBC Connecticut Troubleshooter, he hopes to find stories that ultimately create positive change for individuals and institutions.

-Jeff graduated from LeMoyne College in Syracuse, NY.
+Jeff graduated from LeMoyne College in Syracuse, N.Y.
 He grew up outside of Syracuse in a small town called Cazenovia.

 When not at work, Jeff likes to run and mountain bike and participates in triathlons (true weekend warrior).